 \section{LTB dust solutions in Cotton Gravity}

 The spherically symmetric Lema\^\i tre-Tolman-Bondi (LTB) dust solutions of GR provide a simple inhomogeneous and anisotropic generalization of FLRW dust models.
-As we show in this section, CG can generate non-trivial dust solutions based on the LTB metric
+As we show in this section, non-trivial dust solutions of CG can be obtained based on the LTB metric